Inside the world's most luxurious bathrooms

 "The idea of the bath as a font of relaxation, reflection, and restoration, developed by the ancients, is one that has never been improved upon -- all we can do is translate that timeless concept into a personal reflection of contemporary life," she says.

-Sallick takes us on a journey inside some of the world's most beautiful bathrooms, from the simple to the extravagant, to show how one of the most private of spaces can be transformed from perfunctory to a feat of design through the use of color, layering and textures.
+Sallick's book features some of the world's most beautiful bathrooms, from the simple to the extravagant, to show how one of the most private of spaces can be transformed through the use of color, layering and textures.

-And whether large or small, vintage or modern, when it comes to the bathroom, Sallick shows that beauty is in the eye of the beholder.
+And whether large or small, vintage or modern, when it comes to the bathroom, Sallick stresses that the "perfect bath" depends on personal taste.

-"There is no one definition of the perfect bath -- precisely because the room is such a singular expression of an individual's (or a couple's) own sensibility," she says.

 "The master bath is the only space in your home that is all about you -- a highly personalized domain that, in addition to being part of life's daily routine, serves as a private retreat."